Royya9/CSIR/README.md

 For the first part, as there is no labeled data for training a sentiment analysis model, I have used pre-trained Microsoft Azure's Cognitive Analytics API (free subscription) for rating each article.
 After obtaining sentiment scores on 0-1 scale for all articles, I've plotted the sentiment values verus number of articles on a density plot.
 Also analysed the articles with highest and lowest sentiment values.

+The pages.csv file contains 33 rows with search pages from Times of India Website obtained from scraping.
+The Analysis.csv file contains 600 rows with links to each article and the article's corresponding sentiment score in the third column.

 For the second part, I have used nltk and gensim.word2vec libraries for word tokenizing and vectorization respectively.
 I have trained a word2vec model with the following params:

 number of features = 500